floragunncom/search-guard-rest-api/README.md

 This module for [Search Guard](https://github.com/floragunncom/search-guard) adds user- and role management capabilities via REST API.

 ## Search Guard 6 and higher
 For Elasticsearch 6 this module comes already bundled with Search Guard 6.
-The 6.x source repository for this module is here https://github.com/floragunncom/search-guard-enterprise-modules.
-This repositor only contains code for Elasticsearch 5.x.
+No need to download it separately.

 ## Documentation

 Please refer to the official Search Guard documentation for installation and configuration instructions:

 [REST management API](http://docs.search-guard.com/latest/rest-api)

 ## Commercial use